tsgates/arch-wiki-markdown/wiki/ASUS_Zenbook_Prime_UX31A.md

          0500-057f : pnp 00:05

-So, net/net, there's no real issue.
+So, net/net, there's no real problem.

-Issue with USB and Laptop_Mode_Tools
+Problem with USB and Laptop_Mode_Tools

 USB mouse problems and hotplug does not working in some cases with messages in dmesg like: